Denpex/pimp/README.md

 **`ThemeProvider` Props:**

 1. `defaultTheme` – what theme should be set as the initial theme.
-(Default: no-preference)
+(Default: auto)
 2. `autoLoad` – whatever you should load the `defaultTheme` during initialization.

 ```Javascript